tehrengruber/gtc/cpputil/unstructured/README.md

   \[TODO maybe something like `local<LocationType>` or `neighbor<LocationType>`, but then the same for the neighbor table to be able to iterate both with the same tag.\]
 - the vertical dimension is identified with `namespace dim {struct k;}` (TODO better ideas?)
 - TODO what to do with extra dimensions?

-## TODO

-- If elements are not indexed contiguously, we need to abstract the mechanism for iterating the primary location loop.
-E.g. loop over pole edges.
-- k size?